astronomer/docs/learn/use-case-llm-customer-feedback.md

 ![Screenshot of the Airflow UI Grid view with the Graph view selected showing a successful run of the full use case DAG with 17 tasks.](/img/examples/use-case-airflow-cohere-opensearch_full_dag.png)

 The [`delete_opensearch_index` DAG](https://github.com/astronomer/use-case-llm-customer-feedback/blob/main/dags/delete_opensearch_index.py) deletes the `INDEX_TO_DELETE` in OpenSearch.
-This DAG is used during development to allow the the `analyze_customer_feedback` DAG to create the index from scratch.
+This DAG is used during development to allow the `analyze_customer_feedback` DAG to create the index from scratch.
 Run this DAG if you would like to start from a clean slate, for example when making changes to the index schema to adapt the project to your own use case.

 ### Project code

-This use case showcases using the [OpenSearch](https://registry.astronomer.io/providers/apache-airflow-providers-opensearch/versions/latest) and [Cohere Airflow provider](https://registry.astronomer.io/providers/cohere/versions/latest) to analyze customer feedback in an MLOps Airflow pipeline.
+This use case showcases how you can use the [OpenSearch](https://registry.astronomer.io/providers/apache-airflow-providers-opensearch/versions/latest) and [Cohere Airflow provider](https://registry.astronomer.io/providers/cohere/versions/latest) to analyze customer feedback in an MLOps Airflow pipeline.

-The tasks in this DAG can be grouped into four sections:
+The tasks in the `analyze_customer_feedback` DAG can be grouped into four sections:

 - Ingest customer feedback data into OpenSearch